psFournier/dl_toolbox/README.md

 # Toolbox for deep learning in pytorch

-This repository contains pieces of code that can be combined to run machine learning algorithms.
-It is an ongoing work and new things may be added as I work on them.
+This repository is intended to contain classes useful to start deep learning projects.
 The code is designed to ease its appropriation by others, mainly by avoiding complex heritance mechanisms and favoring one-file implementation when possible.
-Libraries with significant user communities and support are also favored.

 As of May 6th 2022, the code mainly provides tools to run semantic segmentation algorithms with neural networks, both supervised and semi-supervised, on remote sensing RGB images.
 It is heavily based on the PytorchLightning library, which itself relies on PyTorch.